4ndygu/civicrm_osdi/docs/index.md

 still in alpha, but it allows users to page through all users with emails, first, and last names.
 I suppose everything here is in alpha, but this endpoint is currently in even more alpha than the above task.

+## Extending CiviCRM OSDI

+To support further extractors, there are a few important steps.

+- Ensure your new extractor is OSDI compliant
+- Add a new Importer in the `importers/` directory
+- Edit the export functionality in the `Exporter.Bulk` API
+- Edit the import functionality in the `Importer.Import` API
+- Edit the import functionality in the `CRM/OSDIQueue/Tasks` if your endpoint is managing different groups with the same URL, like actionnetwork